 Through advance planning, respecting people’s time, and accommodating their preferred communication format, we were able to have a successful first campaign.
 This success led everyone to work extra hard, and even look forward to a second and additional intense follow-on campaigns.

 Another aspect which enabled the success of BARREL as a mission of opportunity was the openness of the Van Allen Probes Team to include BARREL in other activities.
 The BARREL team regularly had joint meetings with the EFW and other teams and were always included in the twice-yearly mission meetings.
 Perhaps most importantly, The BARREL team was included in their efforts for outreach to the broader scientific community.
 This included the Van Allen Probes Data/Analysis help sessions during posters at AGU and GEM as well as inclusion within chapters such as this one.
-This was further enabled by the BARREL team ensuring their data was available through CDAWEB and analysis software provided through SPEDAS (Angelopoulos et al 2019)
+This was further enabled by the BARREL team ensuring their data was available through CDAWEB and analysis software provided through SPEDAS (Angelopoulos et. al, 2019)

-Radiation Belt Storm Probes Ion Composition Experiment (RBSPICE)
+Energetic Particle, Composition, and Thermal Plasma Suite (ECT) Cross Calibration with Radiation Belt Storm Probes Ion Composition Experiment (RBSPICE)